sagemath/trac_to_gh/Issue 8222.md

 # Issue 8222: sagenb -- misc improvements to the notebook graph editor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8222

 Original creator: was